 Michelotti lengthened the front and the rear, creating an interesting cab-forward saloon, with a decently-sized boot.
 At the front, the look was much more contemporary than the BMC 1100/1300, being bang on trend for the early 1970s.
 The standard Victoria featured rectangular headlights, while the upmarket TC and Deluxe versions gained quad-round units.

 Authi Victoria: to launch in 1972

-So, the Victoria emerged in 1972 – a year after the Austin Apache – to replace the ADO16s it had been building, and although the Pamplona factory from where they emerged had a better industrial record than its equivalents in the UK and Italy, production was slow, and sales were correspondingly disappointing.
+So, the Victoria emerged in 1972 – a year after the Austin Apache – as a new Austin to replace the ADO16s it had been building, and although the Pamplona factory from where they emerged had a better industrial record than its equivalents in the UK and Italy, production was slow, and sales were correspondingly disappointing.

 The Victoria was a failure, as was Authi itself, and it ceased production at the end of 1974.
 A Mk2 version was developed and a handful of examples were built before fire swept the Pamplona factory, and the Authi adventure came to an end…

 As for why it was called the Victoria, there was a rumour that the name was a chosen as a sardonic comment on the similarity of Michelotti’s styling job to his previous Triumph 1500 design, particularly evident from the rear.

 For some time now there has been evidence that Mk2 versions of the Austin Victoria were being prepared for launch just months before a disastrous fire engulfed part of the Authi factory in Landaben on 9 October 1974.
 It seems that this fire was one of the causes of the disappearance of Authi.

 However, it also seems that some examples of Mk2 Victorias had already been sold on the Spanish market some years before the model’s impending launch was reported in the Spanish motoring press.
 Another twist in the fate of the Austin Victoria?
 Read…